aliclark/the_wooden_sword/Physicalist Consciousness.md

 I accept that this theory while attempting to give answers to the "Why", has fallen well short of the "How" that a brain could directly experience consciousness in itself.

 I think that non-dualist and non-functional explanations are best for describing how a brain might be the direct experiencer of conscious experience.
-The candidates that I'm aware fitting best would be Biological Naturalism and/or Panpaychism, and/or Orch OR.
+The candidates that I'm aware fitting best would be Biological Naturalism and/or Cosmopsychism, and/or Orch OR.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!